 What if You Only Get One Chance?

 Most of us assume that we only get one life to live.
 That is not a universal belief, but it is a common belief.
-Accepting that you only have one life to live can be exhilarating! – “What will I do with this one precious life?” or it can be daunting! – “How could I have wasted so much of this one precious life!”.
+Accepting that you only have one life to live can be exhilarating! –“What will I do with this one precious life?” or it can be daunting! – “How could I have wasted so much of this one precious life!”.
 It can be easy to forget that we have the opportunity, every minute of every day, to refresh and reset.
 We have the power to turn around or redirect the course our life is on.

-Refresh and Reset!
 Two words that make all the difference when you are looking at the enormity of life.

-If you are trying to stop drinking, or stay sober and have slipped or slid or cannot seem to gain any traction, the daunting perspective on the one chance at this life can become overwhelming.
+If you are trying to stop drinking, or stay sober and have slipped, slid or cannot seem to gain any traction, the daunting perspective on the one chance at this life can become overwhelming.
 If you have managed to stop drinking and are holding onto sober, your committment to LIVING this one precious life rather than simply existing in it can also use a bit of a refresh now and then.

 No matter where you may have been in the past you are here now.
 This moment is precious in your one precious life.
 Don’t waste it!
 Grab ahold of today, this minute, right now and decide that rather that looking back you will look forward.
 Let today be a refresh and reset, regardless of where we are on the path to becoming alcohol-free.